koreymacdougall/config_files/notes/cheatsheet.md

         - I think 'file://' is needed to indicate a fileread, rather than reading a string from stdin

+# Bluetooth
+blueman applet - will launch gui in taskbar
 # CALCURSE
 ## to move date of appt:
     -specify date as month/day (e.g., 1/1 for jan 1)